ethereum-attestation-service/eas-sdk/README.md

 This repository contains the Ethereum Attestation Service SDK, used to interact with the Ethereum Attestation Service Protocol.

-# Javascript Integration

-Here, you'll find everything you need to get started with integrating EAS into a Javacript/Typescript project.

 ## Installing the EAS SDK

 To install the EAS contracts, run the following command within your project directory: